Couple and their guests raising hands in celebration after their wedding in Portugal.

 — Maria & Thomas

-Why get married in Portugal
+Why have a destination wedding in Portugal

 The best seafood!